-Even though it feels like streaming has taken over the world, going to the cinema is still an experience.
+Even though it feels like the world of streaming has taken over the world, going to the cinema is still an experience.
 The atmospheric sound, the massive screen, and of course eating all of your popcorn before the trailers have finished.
-This month, there are plenty of blockbuster new releases you can go and see.
-Here is a list of what’s dropping in Australian cinemas this June.
+In February, we’ve got blockbuster new releases such as Magic Mike’s Last Dance, a horror reimagining of Winnie the Pooh as well as a 3D re-release of Titanic.
+Here’s a list of the hotly anticipated films dropping in Australian cinemas this month.

 Knock at the Cabin

 Adapted from the 2018 novel Cabin At The End Of The World, this horror film follows a young girl and her parents as they’re taken hostage by armed strangers at a holiday home.
 Life-critical choices, the apocalypse – Knock at the Cabin is worth the watch for lovers of the weird and spooky.